-In Activating health equity: A moral imperative calling for business solutions, we outlined how health care organizations can intentionally and deliberately design and build systems that advance health equity as an outcome.
+In Activating health equity: A moral imperative calling for business solutions, we outlined how health care organisations can intentionally and deliberately design and build systems that advance health equity as an outcome.
 One way to do this is by addressing social, economic, and environmental needs faced by their employees, patients and members, and larger community, and the ecosystem relationships and partnerships that can support these initiatives.
 With that in mind, we surveyed health care leaders on the activities and programs they have initiated to activate greater health equity across these different areas (figure 1).

-To understand where health system and health plan organizations are building solutions and strategies to address the DOH for their employees, the people they serve, and their larger community, we surveyed 300 leaders from large health system and health plan organizations.
-We also talked to experts from academia, community organizations, and industry associations to understand the practical implications of these survey findings (see sidebar “Research methodology”).
+To understand where health system and health plan organisations are building solutions and strategies to address the DOH for their employees, the people they serve, and their larger community, we surveyed 300 leaders from large health system and health plan organisations.
+We also talked to experts from academia, community organisations, and industry associations to understand the practical implications of these survey findings (see sidebar “Research methodology”).
 Throughout the survey and discussions, we referred to areas of need as the “drivers of health.”
 Many organizations may refer to these as the “social determinants of health.”
-We use this term because there has been a shift in parts of the health care system away from referring to these as “determinants” and rather as “drivers” to emphasize that nothing predetermines health (see sidebar “Words matter: Social determinants of health versus drivers of health”).
+We use this term because there has been a shift in parts of the health care system away from referring to these as “determinants” and rather as “drivers” to emphasise that nothing predetermines health (see sidebar “Words matter: Social determinants of health versus drivers of health”).

 Executive survey: In June and July 2021, the Deloitte Center for Health Solutions surveyed 300 leaders at large health systems and health plans to understand how they are addressing the DOH.
 We aimed for participant variety among large health system and health plan leaders.
 As reflected below, responsibility for DOH initiatives and programs is held by many different titles/roles.